More About CHEF_MEG

 I love this recipe!
 It can be used as a sauce for grilled meats, a dressing for salads or steamed vegetables, or as a marinade for tofu or other lean proteins.
 You will always find it in my refrigerator.

 This dip is great for a midday snack alongside vegetables or whole-grain crackers or as a cold sauce for sandwiches.
-This version is full of vegetables and fresh herbs instead of beans.

 What a treat these burgers are!
 I love how the tangy flavor of the sauce and the peppery notes of the greens play off the savory burger.